djacquel/JekyllVersioningWorkflows/readme.md

  3. then `wget https://raw.githubusercontent.com/djacquel/JekyllVersioningWorkflows/master/Rakefile` will save the Rakefile in your repository.

+ 4. be sure that you have the push permission on the Github repository

- 4. edit the Rakefile and set parameters.
+ 5. edit the Rakefile and set parameters.

- 5. in the console do : `rake setup`
+ 6. in the console do : `rake setup`

- And your done !
+ And it's done !

 ## Setup explanation